jsbrn/Spellbound/README.md

 [Download the most recent public build from itch.io](https://computerology.itch.io/spellbound)

-*As a student of magic, you have the unique ability to create spells of your own design, using techniques taught to you by the Headmaster Wizard, who oversees the day-to-day operations of the Arcane University.
-Eventually he begins to take a keen interest in your talents, and one day decides to teach you a special spell to help him run a very special errand.*

 ### Overview

 In Spellbound, you learn and discover techniques, which can be combined to create custom spells using a dynamic particle and magic system.
 Each technique affects a specific property or behavior of the spell.
 For example, a basic fireball spell might be created by combining the Propulsion, Collision and Ignition techniques.
 That is, the spell propels itself towards a target, then collides with and ignites it in a burst of flame.
 Chain two or more spells together to create powerful combinations, or merge them to cast two simultaneously.